CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab22.md

 ## Overview

-This lab demonstrates how to deploy and interact with a multimodal AI model using Azure AI Foundry.
-You’ll start by creating a new Azure AI Foundry project and deploying the Phi-4-multimodal-instruct model, giving you a dedicated workspace and a project endpoint for client applications.
-Next, you’ll configure and build a Python client application that connects to the deployed model using the Azure AI Foundry and Azure AI Model Inference SDKs.

-You’ll then write code to initialize the project client, obtain a chat client, and handle user interactions.
-The lab focuses on audio input processing, showing how to encode audio files, submit them along with user prompts to the model, and receive responses.
-Through iterative steps, you’ll run the application, test it with different audio files, and observe how the model responds to prompts, demonstrating real-time audio-to-text interactions and summarization capabilities.
+In this hands-on lab, you will learn how to develop an audio-enabled chat application using Azure AI Foundry.
+You’ll start by creating a Foundry project and deploying the Phi-4-multimodal-instruct model.
+Then, you’ll configure a Python client application in Azure Cloud Shell, connect it to your project, and write code to obtain a chat client.
+Next, you’ll enhance the application to handle audio input by encoding audio files, combining them with text prompts, and submitting them to the model.
+Finally, you’ll test the app with different audio files and observe how the model processes audio-to-text interactions and generates responses.

-By the end of this lab, you’ll have hands-on experience in deploying a multimodal model in Azure AI Foundry, building a client application to communicate with it, and leveraging audio and text inputs to interact with a sophisticated AI model.

 ## Lab Objectives